FunnyMonkey/fm-vagrant/README.md

 ## Debugging
 If the vagrant box fails to boot and hangs at;
-    [default] Waiting for VM to boot.
-This can take a few minutes.
+    "[default] Waiting for VM to boot.
+This can take a few minutes."

 This seems to trigger when adjusting puppet files if puppet starts but does not successfully finish due to syntax errors or changing files during runtime it